-Hike the Raven Cliff Falls Trail 4.9 miles through a waterfall-filled valley to one of Georgia's most popular and beautiful waterfalls, Raven Cliff Falls.
+Hike the Raven Cliff Falls Trail 4.9 miles through a waterfall-filled valley to one of Georgia's most popular and beautiful waterfalls.

-Shaded by towering hardwoods, the Raven Cliff Wilderness is home to a tumbling trout steam borded by vibrant green patches of moss and abundant wildflowers.
+Shaded by towering hardwoods, the Raven Cliff Wilderness is home to a tumbling trout steam bordered by vibrant green patches of moss and abundant wildflowers.
 And packed with beautiful, cascading waterfalls, the Raven Cliff Falls Trail is one of the most beautiful (and most popular) hiking trails in North Georgia.

 Hike this trail to a gorgeous waterfall that cascades through a 40-foot-tall, towering cliff, slicing the enormous rock outcrop in half.
-And catch wildflower and waterfall-filled beauty throughout the trail’s 2.5 miles: the Raven Cliff Trail follows a beautiful, rushing trout stream in a shady, moss-filled forest.
+And catch wildflower and waterfall-filled beauty throughout the trail’s 2.5 miles: the hike follows a beautiful, rushing trout stream in a shady, moss-filled forest.

 Raven Cliff Falls Trail: the hike

-Many steeply-banked side paths depart on trail left, leading to multi-tiered waterfalls cascading beneath the forest canopy.
+Many steeply-banked side paths depart on the trail’s left, leading to multi-tiered waterfalls cascading beneath the forest canopy.
 Wildflowers line the creek’s banks, stretching to catch sunlight in the mossy, green, lush forest.

-The sound of rushing water amplifies through the valley as the hike approaches the enormous, towering, blocky Raven Cliff at 2 miles.
+The sound of rushing water amplifies through the valley as the hike approaches a enormous, towering, blocky cliff at 2 miles.
 The lower falls become suddenly visible as the trail climbs elevation, turning northwest to approach the massive cliff.

 The base of the cliff reveals an enormous fracture through the towering granite slab, where the creek flows deep within the sharply-angled cliff walls.
 Raven Cliff Falls spills, tumbles and cascades through the cliff, feeding the cliff’s moss-lined walls and the overhanging lush, green vegetation.

 Departing the towering waterfall, the hike retraces its outbound steps, following Dodd Creek downstream to return to the trailhead.
-The hike completes at just under 5 miles, reaching the Raven Cliff Falls parking area.
+The hike completes at just under 5 miles, reaching the trailhead and parking area.

 In the area with daylight – and energy – to burn?
 Hike to the nearby beautiful waterfalls at Dukes Creek Falls, a short one-mile paved trail just south of the Raven Cliff Falls trailhead on GA 348.